|

 that its strategy for mission with

-that constituency requires it, and (2)
+that constituency is similar, and

-that the chosen lay leadership
+(2) that the chosen lay leadership

 of the immigrant fellowship has